pinuke/H-ELF/README.md

 rs:|Remote Server to Server, this prefix is used by proxies. x:|Application specific identifier.

-The identifier `cs-method` thus refers to the method in the request sent by the client to the server while `sc(Referer)` refers to the `referer`: field of the reply.
-The identifier `c-ip` refers to the client's ip address.
+The identifier `h-emotion` thus refers to the emotion expressed by the human while `a(Referer)` refers to the `referer`: field of the reply by an artificial intelligence.
+The identifier `a-ip` refers to the artificial intelligence's ip address.

 ## Identifiers.
 The following identifiers do not require a prefix